MrToast99/Nextube-Remaster/README.md

 Both keys are entirely optional.
 Leave the field blank to use the default keyless method.

 **Master switch (`Enable`)** — when unchecked the polling task never starts.
 Changes require a device restart to take effect.
+All social counter platforms (including YouTube/Bilibili) are **disabled by default** — enable whichever you use and save; the task only starts if at least one platform is enabled.

 **Polling interval** — applies to all platforms.
 Preset buttons: 5 m, 10 m, 30 m, 1 h, 6 h, 12 h, 24 h.
+Default is **1 hour**.
 Minimum 5 minutes.
 Changes take effect after the current sleep expires — no restart needed.

 ### Local Relay (`social_relay.py`)